sschulte24110/WC-4-React-Image-Gallery/README.md

 ## Description

 This is a project learning to use React and CRUD to show that I have a handle on the different parts of the stack.
-I did that by creating a full-stack shopping list app.
+I did that by creating a full-stack photo gallery app.

 ## Requirements